Mrs. Melo, Mrs. Carlone and Ms. Turner's Page

 Math: 1 composition notebook and pencils

-English/Reading: 1 composition notebook, glue stick, pencils and dry erase markers
+English/Reading: 1 single subject notebook, glue stick, pencils and dry erase markers

-Donations to the classroom are always appreciated, such as: Kleenex, wipes and whiteboard markers.
+Donations to the classroom are always appreciated, such as: Kleenex, wipes, glue and whiteboard markers.

 Mrs. Melo - social studies, English & reading